rh-openshift-ansible-better-together/ops-track/README.md

 ### 3.2: Modifying an OpenShift cluster

-In additon to deploying OpenShift, Ansible is used to modify your existing cluster.
+In addition to deploying OpenShift, Ansible is used to modify your existing cluster.
 These playbooks are also located in `/usr/share/ansible/openshift-ansible/`.
 They can do things such as:

 * Adding a node to your cluster
 * Deploying OpenShift Container Storage (OCS)